miticollo/blank-app/README.md

 If a developer team sets a specific minimum iOS version it means that it requires some specific features that are not present in previous iOS versions.

 Furthermore after compiling it you can find in `build_trollstore` an IPA that you **must** install with [TrollStore](https://github.com/opa334/TrollStore).
-The different with IPAs in `build` folder is that this can write out of its sandox.
+The different with IPAs in `build` folder is that this can write outside of its sandox.
 This is possible because I added `com.apple.private.security.no-sandbox` entitlement.
 But you **can't** install an IPA with this entitlement using sideloadling because a third-party code can be run on iDevice **if and only if** Apple wants.
 In particular every app that you build with Xcode contains a [provisioning file](https://developer.apple.com/documentation/technotes/tn3125-inside-code-signing-provisioning-profiles).